 While e-waste management may seem harmless at the surface level, it can be quite the opposite.
-Not only do some e-waste contain hazardous chemicals, but the amount of e-waste throughout the world is increasing exponentially every year.
-Both of these problems can have detrimental effects on human health and the environment.
+Not only does some e-waste contain hazardous chemicals, but the amount of e-waste worldwide is increasing exponentially yearly.
+Both problems can have detrimental effects on human health and the environment.
 Read on to discover the consequences of improper e-waste disposal, what can be done to prevent them, and how Evreka’s state-of-the-art waste management solutions can help with the process.

 As stated before, improper e-waste disposal can lead to serious problems.
 The ones we will be focusing on are environmental risks caused by hazardous chemicals and overconsumption.

 If these chemicals get mixed with other wastes in a garbage truck or landfill, they may contaminate them and the soil, and thus pollute the environment.
 This in itself is awful, but what is worse is that when other, recyclable wastes get contaminated, they can no longer be recycled.